Gazotey/Scribble/README.md

 I plan to implement at least these features at some point.
 - Export game to JSON
 - Load game to JSON

+### Missing very-nice-to-have features
+I _may_ implement some of these at some point.
+- Undo/redo in editor
+- Build JSON export as android game
+- Saving/loading projects using IndexedDB

 ### Technical details
 This tool has been written in plain Javascript, using JQuery for some events and for getting values from text fields.